erikgrinaker/python-chrono/doc/source/usage.rst

 The main classes are :class:`chrono.Date`, :class:`chrono.Time`, and :class:`chrono.DateTime`, which handles dates, times, and date/times respectively.
-A range of other classes are also available, which provide the functionaliy that these classes build upon.
+A range of other classes are also available, which provide the functionality that these classes build upon.

-python-chrono does not include any functionality for time zones or daylight savings time, but this is planned for a future release.
+python-chrono does not include any handling of time zones or daylight savings time, but this is planned for a future release.

 The following sections describe some typical usage of the